 Dealing With Attic Condensation In Minnesota Homes

 If you see water stains on your ceiling, but your roof is void of snow, you might have an attic condensation problem.
 Although not a super common issue, attic condensation can prove to be a tricky fix.
 When moisture gets into the attic during the winter months, it most often condenses on the trusses and beams of your roof in the form of frost.
 The frost itself doesn’t damage your home, it’s the melting that one should worry about.
 Once temperatures increase and your frosted attic starts to unthaw, the resulting water can cause mold, compromised infrastructure, wet insulation and even water stains on your interior ceilings.
+You can read this article here and understand why insulating your home is a necessary expenditure.

 How To Prevent Attic Condensation